creative-tutorials/hashenger/CONTRIBUTING.md

 * If fixing a bug:

 * The name of your PR should be a summary of the changes you are making.
 (For example fix: fix non-responsive navbar, feat: add prettier for code formatting) Provide a detailed description of the bug in the PR.
 Screenshots are nice.

+## Remarks
+If you feel like there's something missing in this document or it isn't comprehensive enough, then feel free to make a PR directly or [create an issue](https://github.com/creative-tutorials/hashenger/issues/new/choose) to improve it.
+Thank You.